wordpressPHP/wp-posts-carousel/readme.txt

 4. Example of usage

 == Changelog ==
+= 1.1.1 =
+* added actions and filters to overwrite html and values
-= 1.1.0 =
+* added option to select posts or custom post types by IDs = 1.1.0 =
 * fixed problem with WordPress queries
 * added option to allow shortcodes in post content